micromata/generator-baumeister/README.md

 ## Features of this generator

 There are tons of options for now :scream:
-… but don’t be afraid – most of them are optional and you probably won’t see them all because some are depending on others.
-Plus the ones that probably don’t change from one project to the other are stored for your convenience.
+… but don’t be afraid – most of them are optional and you probably won’t see them all because some are dependent on others.
+Plus the ones that probably don’t change from one project to another are stored for your convenience.

 | Option  | Description |
 | ------------- | ------------- |